 The Ache for Goodness

-That word “repent” means an ache for goodness.
+With all that said I really believe in all of us, there is a thirst for goodness.
+That word “repent” means you have an ache for it.
 It is a desire for right things above all else.
 You must feel remorse for your wrongs otherwise you will never move to the place you ought to be.
 Doing what you’ve always done will not result in any change.
 Repentance is exactly the opposite of the “What the Hell” effect.

 So it seems we’re immersed in a culture of greedy, materialistic, self-sufficient, cheating, nice, polite people who really believe they are good people.